erszcz/msc-thesis/dfly-multiboot.md

 [ext:grub]: http://www.gnu.org/software/grub/
 [ext:gnu]: https://www.gnu.org/

-The main points of this paper are:
+The main points of this work are:

 -   [_\ref{xr:booting-bsd}{\ }Booting a BSD system_](#xr:booting-bsd)
     gives an approachable introduction to the boot process of a BSD-like